Tinram/Windows-Survival/README.md

 AD will probably silently harvest files from *My Documents* and add them to some remote network server(s).

-For corporate PC roaming access you will probably want this, else you might not.
+For corporate PC roaming access you might want this, else you really might not.

 If not, move personal files out of *My Documents* to another location, such as `C:/mydocs`

--- which will then rely on your backup schedule, not AD's (not that I found AD's consistent anyway).
+&ndash; which will then rely on your backup schedule, not AD's (not that I found AD's consistent anyway).

 <a id="cu"></a>